vatpac-technology/sops/docs/aerodromes/Camden.md

 #### Arrival Coordination

 ##### Intrument Approaches

-SY TCU must advise CN ADC of the aircraft's EAT (Estimated Approach Time) at least 10 minutes prior to the EAT at SCNWI for the RNP W approach.

-SY TCU must transfer the aircraft at SCNWI for the RNP W approach.
-Prior to transfer, SY TCU must provide the aircraft with a traffic statement and advise *"identification terminated"*.
+SY TCU will coordinate inbound aircraft and transfer them to CN ADC by `SCNWI`.
 CN ADC is responsible for issuing a clearance into the CN CTR and for coordination with SY TCU in the event of a missed approach (or on completion of airwork if applicable).

 SY TCU will **NOT** clear the aircraft for the approach.